docker-rpm-builder/docker-rpm-builder/README.md

 ## Installation

+Fedora: must have a "docker" group not a "dockerroot" group

 Caveats:
 in Fedora Rawhide, a "docker" group is not created by default when installing docker; you should definitely create such group, add your user, and then restart docker; otherwise it will fail.